 Tucci mixes the above to a frothy fare-thee-well and, for a final fillip, stages a steeple-chase curtain-call that recaps all the manic action that went before.

-"Yes, his direction is terribly Italian," Ludwig agreed later at Espace, the spacious new after-party site on West (very!)
+His over-the-top Italian roots are showing here, especially when Shalhoub gets to do the all-stops-out executing.
+Consider the volcanic flare-ups that follow when he is told that LaPaglia has had the nerve to die in the bedroom before the benefit.
+Shalhoub goes right for the jugular and tries to squeeze the body into a deeper state of death.
+Once-, twice-, three-times restrained, he's removed to the next room where even there only a good pant's leg-hold keeps him from crawling back for vengeance.
+"Yes, his direction is terribly Italian," Ludwig agreed later at Espace, the spacious new after-party site on West ( very!)
 42nd Street.
 "When he was casting, he said right from the beginning, 'Ken, I want to have people in this who really understand being Italian and what it is to be Italian.'
 He identifies so much with that heritage, and it was the right thing to do.
 I heard laughs tonight in the show that I had never known were there — simply because of the things that Stanley and the cast did."

 The next thing that Ludwig will be hearing in the show is music.
 Lend Me a Tenor: The Musical, by Brad Carroll and Peter Sham, is set to bow in Britain, where the original play premiered in 1988 prior to Broadway.
 "That's going to be in the fall at Plymouth, and then hopefully the show move into the West End.
 We'll see.
 It's very flattering.
 To have a work and see it revived and then made into a musical.
 It makes me very proud, and I'm very touched that people think that something I wrote can be done again and translated into other mediums.
 It's very humbling."